EduardoN/Synapse_AdventureWorks2019/documentation/Synapse_Notebook.md

 In this step we will create two notebooks.
 One to process the Persons data and another to process the Products data.

-As part of these notebooks we will use Delta Lake format and the result will be the creation of two models, one for Persons and one for Products.
+As part of these notebooks, we will use Delta Lake format and the result will be the creation of two models, one for Persons and one for Products.

-Lets get started.
+Let's get started.

 ## Create Person Notebook

-Lets start by creating a new branch this time.
+Let's start by creating a new branch this time.

 Go to the Develop tab and expand the source control dropdown that has main branch on it.
 Select New branch.

 ![Person Notebook](./../images/PersonNotebook.png)

 Name the new branch.
-I recommend to put your alias to avoid a conflict with other people branches, and put a name related to the feature you will develop.
+I recommend putting your alias to avoid a conflict with other people branches, and put a name related to the feature you will develop.
 I am calling it "eduardo_personNotebook" and click Create.

 ![Person Notebook](./../images/PersonNotebookI.png)